shellnumismatics/zkBTC-Security/README.md

 Note that `better_estimation` is unknown to the smart contract and is used here simply to clarify this text.

+#### Free Depth from Consensus

+There is another source of *free* depth besides what we have discussed so far.
+If there are lots of new mining power joining the game, the average block interval could be greatly shrunk.

+Let's discuss a concrete yet hypothetical case, that after a checkpoint is selected only a few blocks after a new mining difficulty had been settled.
+Immediately after the checkpoint selectioin, some mining power joins the game just to drive the average block time to below 8 minutes instead of 10.
+20 hours later, the main-net generates 150 new blocks intead of 120.
+The excessive 30 new blocks give the adversary a huge boost.

 #### Putting Everything Together

 We need to find out the threshold of hashing power that an adversary must command in order to defeat our checkpoint system.
 Given: